 But as we've seen in the previous section when the compiler determines which template to instantiate it creates a list of viable functions by matching the parameter types of available function prototypes with the provided actual argument types.
 To do so it has to determine the types of the parameters and herein lies a problem.

-When evaluating Type = int
+When evaluating Type = int the compiler encounters the prototypes

-(first template definition) and func(int)
+func(int::Type) (first template definition) and func(int) (second

 template definition).
-But there is no int::Type
+But there is no int::Type, and so in a way this

 generates an error.
 However, the error results from substituting the provided